niwinz/niwibe-site/content/blog/2016-04-03-state-management-with-rum.md

-Although, the derived atoms are mutable in the same way as normal atoms, the use of the explained approach of state management they works as read-only focused values because the state atom is just a materialization of the state that lives in the stream.
+Although, the derived atoms are mutable in the same way as normal atoms, the use of the explained approach of state management they works as read-only focused values because the main state atom is just a materialization of the state that lives in the stream.

 ## Conclusion ##